JordanMartinez/learn-halogen/src/03-Parent-Child-Relationships/02-Parentlike-Components/03-Simple-Child/03-Message-Only.md

 # Message Only

 This example will swap the previous example.
-In this example, the parent component will the child component and a text.
+In this example, the parent component will render the child component and a text value that displays the latest message received from the child.
 Every time the child's button is clicked, the parent will receive a message from the child and update its state to that value.
 It will then render its text using that state.

 Now look at the next file for the full example.